jstedfast/MailKit/README.md

 			using (var client = new Pop3Client ()) {
 				var credentials = new NetworkCredential ("joey", "password");

-				// Note: if the server requires SSL-on-connect, use the "pop3s" protocol instead var uri = new Uri ("pop3://mail.friends.com");
+				// Note: if the server requires SSL-on-connect, use the "pops" protocol instead var uri = new Uri ("pop://mail.friends.com");

 				using (var cancel = new CancellationTokenSource ()) {
 					client.Connect (uri, cancel.Token);